jayadeep8712/Road-Safety-GPT/README.md

 <br/>

-An AI-powered expert system designed to identify and recommend precise road safety interventions based on natural language descriptions of hazardous conditions.
-This project was submitted for the **National Road Safety Hackathon 2025**.
+<i>An AI-powered expert system designed to identify and recommend precise road safety interventions based on natural language descriptions of hazardous conditions.
+This project was submitted for the **National Road Safety Hackathon 2025**.</i>

 <br/>